-The recording needs to be continuous with no editing or post-production or alteration permitted, including pitch correction.
+The recording of the live performance needs to be continuous with no editing or post-production or alteration permitted, including pitch correction.

-Evidence of planning and evaluation may be presented as written work, video presentation, or podcast.
+Evidence of planning and evaluation may be presented as an essay, blog, vlog, podcast or filmed presentation.
 Total written evidence must not exceed 2250 words.
 Total audio/visual evidence must not exceed 15 minutes.